-The Mental Health Law Centre emphasises that any individual accessing its services or affected by its operations, has the right and opportunity to lodge a complaint or dispute.
+The Mental Health Law Centre emphasises that any individual accessing its services, or affected by its operations, has the right and opportunity to lodge a complaint or dispute.
 The Mental Health Law Centre aims to resolve complaints quickly, efficiently and fairly.

-Complaint Procedure for Client:
+Complaint Procedure for Clients:

-- If you are unhappy with the response, please contact the Health and Disability Services Complaints Office (08 6551 7600 or Free Call 1800 999 057) or the Health Consumers Council of Western Australia (08 9221 3422 or Free Call 1800 620 780) with your complaint.
+- If you are still dissatisfied please contact the Health and Disability Services Complaints Office (08 6551 7600 or Free Call 1800 999 057) or the Health Consumers Council of Western Australia (08 9221 3422 or Free Call 1800 620 780) with your complaint.

 Complaints about Lawyers: